BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

 Now:

 * In Admin panel we add Service pattern with default values

 ![](http://puu.sh/bcSXJ/40ec7e593e.png)
 ![](http://puu.sh/bcSTK/a62e2073f8.png)

 * We can add sha-key for service (like deploy key)

 ![](http://puu.sh/bcT25/0da1c3a2e3.png)

 * In Any project we can enable this service pattern (we can edit config, if it need)

 ![](http://puu.sh/bcT7s/1132856552.png)

+If you create service pattern without default settings - user must fill service settings every time.
+Like in upstream %).

 ### Elasticsearch as search engine

-What about search functional in Gitlab?
+What about search functionality in Gitlab?

 ![](http://puu.sh/bdOe9/dcf7287ea1.png)

 In official Gitlab CE we can search:

 * Projects
-* Groups (autocomplete)
+* Groups *(autocomplete)*
-* MergeRequests
+* MergeRequests *(In selected project)*
-* Issues
+* Issues *(In selected project)*
-* Code in selected repository
+* Code *(in selected project)*

 Projects, Groups, MergeRequest, Issue - `%like%` query.
 Code - `git grep`...

 At this moment Gitlab core team prefer PostgreSQL.
 So, in PostgreSQL we have good full-text search, but.
-We want more flexible search.
+We want more flexible search (sometimes user search with mistakes in query).
 And code search across all repositories.
 On this reason we replaced search with ElasticSearch.

 Example of results: